 - Provides appropriate medical care based on injury/illness.

 - Supplies employee and employer with written documentation related to work status with or without restrictions after each office visit.

 - Supplies the Office of Claims Management with written medical information necessary to medically manage claim benefits.

 - Is familiar with the University’s policy on temporary transitional work availability and works closely with University employees in returning injured workers to gainful employment.

 - Actively participates in departmental accident investigations and assists in identifying unsafe practices and implementing corrections.

 - Acts as a resource for the employee and supervisor for questions regarding ADA, FMLA, benefits, etc.

-- Restores earned benefits (sick leave, vacation, etc.) when employee returns to work and notifies employee of the appeals process if there are disputes regarding earned benefits.
+- Restores earned benefits (sick leave, vacation, etc.) when an employee returns to work and notifies employee of the appeals process if there are disputes regarding earned benefits.

 - Immediately completes appropriate paperwork and adjusts earn codes as needed to place injured/ill employee on workers’ compensation leave of absence.

 - Verifies payroll information with employee and supervisor.
 Submits accurate time sheets to Office of Workers’ Compensation and Claims Management no later than 10am the Friday before pay week in order to receive benefits.
 Failure to submit information by the deadline may result in a delay of payments.